ni/VireoSDK/source/dox/Internals/API.md

 It is the radial coordinate (r).
 It is polymorphic.
 It can be a scalar number, an array or cluster of numbers, an array of cluster of  numbers, and so on.
 ### Param 1 (input)
 It is the angular coordinate (theta).
 It is polymorphic.
 It can be a scalar number, an array or cluster of numbers, an array of cluster of  numbers, and so on.
-### Param 1 (output)
+### Param 2 (output)
 It is the real part.
 It has the same data type structure as r and theta inputs.
-### Param 2 (output)
+### Param 3 (output)
 It is the imaginary part.
 It has the same data type structure as r and theta inputs.
 \ingroup VIAA_PI